cablelabs/snaps-openstack/doc/source/install/install.md

 #### Step 3

 Install fresh openstack using physical interface and veth0 as management and data interfaces respectively.
-(Please refer to 4.1)
+(Refer section 4)

 #### Step 2